Rincon del Diablo, California

-Rincon del Diablo is a community in San Diego County, California.
+Rincon del Diablo (Spanish Rincón del Diablo, meaning "Corner of the Devil") is a community in San Diego County, California.
 Because it predates Escondido and other geopolitical boundaries, it does not necessarily correspond to present day definitions.

 Western and northern parts of the community contain low-density semi-rural housing.
 Southeastern part is agricultural.
 The Orfila winery is located on the border between Rincon del Diablo and San Diego.